 Kevin R. D. Shepherd

 Since this article was placed online three months ago, a mood of insidious hostility has been discernible at the Meher Baba talkpage on Wikipedia (above).
 On 29 May, 2012, HumusTheCowboy there stated: "I now dislike Shepherd a lot and I never even met him."
 The strong implication here is that if he met me, he would dislike me even more.
 This very pointed assertion comes from an ostensibly American editor who has identified himself as a Sufi follower of Meher Baba.
 Obviously, I will have to take great care not to meet such people.
 The fact that such animosities can be broadcast on Wikipedia, in the guise of a presumed encyclopaedic expertise, is no legitimate reason for a non-Sufi and non-devotee to be stigmatised as a target for dislike.

 In actual fact, the "Sai Baba movement" theme was created by an American academic forty years ago, and in a learned journal, as is well known in the more informed circles.
 In 1985, a related book was published in India with the title of The Sai Baba Movement.
-This theme was further broadcast in the 1990s by the State University of New York Press, who explicitly used the label of "Sai Baba movement" to describe a SUNY book on Sai Baba of Shirdi, the author of whom included reference to all the names mentioned by the obscurantist Hoverfish.
-Furthermore, I contested this theme in the book Investigating the Sai Baba Movement (2005), a book that has been suppressed for years in the Wikipedia Meher Baba article by Meher Baba devotees.
+This theme was further broadcast to fame in the 1990s by the State University of New York Press, who explicitly used the label of "Sai Baba movement" to describe a SUNY volume on Sai Baba of Shirdi.
+The author of that well known work included reference to all the names mentioned by the obscurantist Hoverfish.
+Furthermore, I contested this theme in the full length book Investigating the Sai Baba Movement (2005), a work that has been suppressed for years in the Meher Baba article on Wikipedia, an article maintained by Meher Baba devotees.